 For me, it is a close getaway to strap on cross-country skis and explore the silence and beauty of a recent snowfall.
 In summer, I hike Soldiers Trail pausing to take in the Ponderosa pines’ smell or view the abundant wildlife.

-Before COVID, summer concerts filled the grounds with the music of big-name acts.
+Summer concerts and events fill the grounds with the music of big-name acts.
 The park is also home to the Coconino County Fair and several other festive events.
-Hopefully, when the pandemic subsides, these events will return.
-Meanwhile, the park is still one of the most fun things to do in Flagstaff Arizona.
+The park is still one of the most fun things to do in Flagstaff Arizona.

 4. Arizona Snowbowl: a Fun Thing To Do in Flagstaff for Skiers and Sightseers